 Myrrh Inhibits LPS-Induced Inflammatory Response and Protects from Cecal Ligation and Puncture-Induced Sepsis

-Effects of myrrh on LPS-induced NF-κB activation. (a) Peritoneal macrophages ( mm dish) were treated with myrrh (0.5 mg/mL) for 1 h, then stimulated with LPS as indicated time points.
-The cells were harvested for isolation of cytosol and nucleus.
-The nucleus fraction was performed by Nucleus extraction kit as described in Subjects and Methods.
-The cytosol was used for western blot.
-Total cellular proteins (20 μg) were resolved by SDS-PAGE, transferred to PVDF membrane and detected with phosphospefic Iκ-Bα (36 kDa), anti-Iκ-Bα (32 kDa) antibody, as described in Subjects and Methods.
-Actin (42 kDa) was used as loading control.
-A representative western blot of three experiments is shown. (b) The fractioned nucleus was assayed for DNA (NF-κB p65)-binding activity.
-The binding activity was measured by NF-κB p65 binding activity kit as described in Subjects and Methods.
-The values are means ± SD of three independent experiments. * versus saline.
+Effects of myrrh on MAPKs activation. (a) Peritoneal macrophages ( mm dish) were treated with myrrh (0.5 mg/mL) for 1 h, then stimulated with LPS (100 ng/mL) as indicated time points.
+The cells were harvested for western blot.
+Total cellular proteins (20 μg) were resolved by SDS-PAGE, transferred to PVDF membrane, and detected with phosphospefic ERK 1/2 ( kDa), JNK ( kDa), and p38 (38 kDa) antibody, as described in Subjects and Methods.
+ERK, JNK, and p38 were used as loading control.
+The cells were treated with SP600125, JNK inhibitor as indicated dose for 1 h, then stimulated with LPS for 24 h. (b) The expression of iNOS was detected by Western blot, then nitrite production was measured by Griess method.
+Actin was used as loading control. (c) The production of PGE2 and expression of COX-2 were measured by ELISA and Western blot, respectively.
+Actin was used as loading control. (d) Production of TNF-α was examined by ELISA.
+Details are described in Subjects and Methods.
+A representative western blot of three experiments is shown.
+The values are means ± SD of three independent experiments. * versus DMSO. + versus LPS.